Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 }
 //sampleEnd
 ```
-{kotlin-runnable="true" min-compiler-version="2.2" validate="false"}
+{kotlin-runnable="true" min-compiler-version="2.2" validate="false" id="ignore-specific-unknown-keys-example"}

 In this example, `Inner` throws a `SerializationException` for unknown keys because it isn't annotated with `@JsonIgnoreUnknownKeys`.

 ### Coerce input values

-When working with JSON data from third-party services or other dynamic sources, the format can evolve over time.
+When working with JSON data from third-party services or other dynamic sources, the format can evolve.
 This may cause exceptions during decoding when actual values don't match the expected types.

 The default `Json` implementation is [strict about input types](serialization-customization-options.md#the-serializable-annotation).